 It’s the end of August and recipes that take minimal effort without generating heat are super handy.
-This “cool” recipe, found in the August issue of “Bon Appetit,” fits the bill.
+This “cool” recipe for salt and squeeze slaw, found in the August issue of “Bon Appetit,” fits the bill.
 It’s possibly the simplest way I’ve ever seen to make a slaw-type salad.
 Think of this as a technique as much as anything – it’s intended to be a mix and match of vegetables according to your preference and/or vegetable availability.
 For instance, I’m showing a combination of radishes and cucumbers.
-However, other combinations work, such as Napa cabbage and cucumbers, or red cabbage and red onion.
-So far,
+However, other combinations work, such as Napa cabbage and cucumbers, or red cabbage

 I love this time of year.
 It’s the time of the harvest and there’s such an abundance of fresh vegetables available.
 So many of these veggies can be purchased year-round but let’s face it, they taste best in season.
 For example, grape tomatoes, there’s a little extra sweetness in every bite.
 I bought them in bulk last week and snacked my way through in two days.
 This recipe has been heavily adapted from one of my America’s Test Kitchen cookbooks, and it takes the grape tomato from snack to salad while still maintaining a “star of the show” status.
 The